digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/ha.rst

    :start-after: user-manual-entry-begin: SequencerHAConfig
    :end-before: user-manual-entry-end: SequencerHAConfig

-The synchronizer node only supports embedded sequencers, so a distributed setup using a synchronizer manager node must then be configured to use these sequencer nodes by pointing it at these external services.
+The sync domain node only supports embedded sequencers, so a distributed setup using a sync domain manager node must then be configured to use these sequencer nodes by pointing it at these external services.

-Once configured the synchronizer must be bootstrapped with the new external sequencer using the :ref:`bootstrap_synchronizer <domain_bootstrapping>` operational process.
+Once configured the sync domain must be bootstrapped with the new external sequencer using the :ref:`bootstrap_sync_domain <domain_bootstrapping>` operational process.
 These sequencers share a database so just use a single instance for bootstrapping and the replicas will come online once the shared database has a sufficient state for starting.